- Search The Registry

 - Creating Support

 *Jonathan Daniels was born on this date in1939.
-He was a white Episcopal seminarian and civil rights activist.
+He was a white-American Episcopal seminarian and civil rights activist.

 Jonathan Myrick Daniels was born in Keene, New Hampshire; he was the son of Phillip Brock Daniels a Congregationalist physician, and his wife Constance Weaver.
 Daniels considered a career in the ministry as early as high school and joined the Episcopal Church as a young man.
 He attended local schools before graduating from the Virginia Military Institute.
 He began to question his religious faith during his sophomore year, possibly because his father died and his sister Emily suffered an extended illness at the same time.
 He graduated as valedictorian of his class.